AxonIQ/reference-guide/axon-framework/deadlines/deadline-managers.md

 > **The Scope of a Deadline**
 >
 > When scheduling a deadline, the context from where it was scheduled is taken into account.
 This means a scheduled deadline will only be triggered in its originating context.
-Thus any `@DeadlineHandler` annotated function you wish to be called on a met deadline, must be in the same Aggregate/Saga from which is was scheduled.
+Thus, any `@DeadlineHandler` annotated function you wish to be called on a met deadline, must be in the same Aggregate/Saga from which it was scheduled.
 >
 > Axon calls this context a `Scope`.
 If necessary, implementing and providing your own `Scope` will allow you to schedule deadlines in your custom, 'scoped' components.
 >